paularah/gopherCon-ebpf/README.md

 This config file essentially replicates the ubuntu environment for ebpf development in a VM

 ## Compile and run the ebpf code & userspace Go code

+List the interfaces on your pc using `ip -br a`, then change the `ifname` variable to a active interface.
+THe eBPF program is now attaced this interface.

 `go build && sudo ./ebpf-test`